best walks in the peak district

 Starting Point: Snake Pass Parking

-This next Peak District walking route is probably the most unique on the list.
-Its highlight is the wreckage of a B-29 Superfortress, which now remains a memorial site in the moors.
+This next popular Peak District walk is quite unusual.
+It involves the wreckage of a B-29 Superfortress, which remains a part of the memorial site in the moors.

-The fated plane was part of the United States Air Force 16th Photographic Reconnaissance Squadron.
-It tragically crashed on 3rd November 1948 whilst descending in poor visibility.
+The fated plane was part of the United States Air Force.
+It crashed here on 3rd November 1948 whilst descending in poor visibility.
 All 13 crew members died instantly.

-I’ll admit it all sounds a little morbid; however, we were immensely moved by the various memorials dotted around the site.
-The walk is also pleasant and suitable for hikers of all ages and capabilities.
-Find out more in our guide to the B29′ Overexposed’ Crash Site in Glossop.
+It sounds a bit morbid, but we were really moved by the memorials around the site.
+The walk is lovely and is suitable for hikers of all ages.
+Read more in our guide to the B29′ Overexposed’ Crash Site.

 10. Stanage Edge Circular Walk